Bram Stoker Festival

 In 1878 he married Florence Balcombe, former girlfriend of Oscar Wilde, in St. Ann’s Church in Dawson Street.
 He began writing novels while in London – the most famous of which is Dracula, published in 1897.
 The global importance of Stoker’s novel is just one of the many reasons Dublin is internationally recognised as a UNESCO City of Literature

-Bram Stoker Festival is brought to life by Dublin City Council and Failte Ireland.
+Bram Stoker Festival is an initiative of Dublin City Council and Fáilte Ireland, produced by Schweppe Curtis Nunn.